fbpx

 How to avoid Early Blight or Late Blight in your garden

-Cultural controls are the most effective way of controlling Blight :
+Cultural controls are the most effective way of controlling blight :

 • Prune tomatoes to allow airflow around the bottom of the plants.
 Blight usually starts at the bottom of the plant where foliage is slow to dry.